opencybersecurityalliance/kestrel-lang/docs/deployment/dockerhub.rst

-Besides Python package release on PyPI, Kestrel is also released into Docker container image on DockerHub.
+Besides Python package (PyPI), Kestrel is also released into Docker container image on DockerHub.

 The image provides a full Kestrel runtime composed of the basic Kestrel runtime, `kestrel-jupyter`_ package, open-source Kestrel analytics in the